naomiburks/event_driven_simulation/readme.md

 ### Getting Started

-This project is written in python 3 with dependencies managed using pip.
+This project is written in python 3 with dependencies managed using pip (which usually is installed with python3 installations).

 In order to install dependencies, run
 ```